 About

-The Respiratory and Immune Repair (REPAIR) research group studies the role of the immune system in respiratory health and disease, specifically focusing on alveolar regeneration after an acute or chronic injury.
-Of particular interest are the function, supply, and production of leukocytes in the lung after disease and the signals that regulate their mobilization after damage such as infection, acute damage or fibrosis.
+The Respiratory and Immune Repair (REPAIR) multidisciplinary research group studies the role of the immune system in respiratory health and disease, specifically focusing on alveolar regeneration after an acute or chronic injury.
+Of particular interest are the function, supply, and production of leukocytes in the lung after disease and the signals that regulate their mobilization after damage such as infection, acute damage, fibrosis, asthma or lung cancer.

 The group has a prior engagement in patient-based research projects in collaboration with pulmonologists, intensivists, surgeons, oncologists and pathologists.

-Keywords: Pulmonary fibrosis, acute lung injury, immune system, fibroblasts, macrophages, respiratory diseases.
+Keywords: Pulmonary fibrosis, acute lung injury, asthma, lung cancer, immune system, fibroblasts, macrophages, respiratory diseases.

 Group leader